ontop/ontop-website/guide/advanced/views.md

 Ontop views are relational views defined at the level of Ontop and unknown to the underlying database.
 Ontop views can be defined from database relations and from other Ontop views.

 As database relations, Ontop views have a name which can be used in the source part of the mapping entries.
-They are specified in a separate file that can be provided to Ontop through a dedicated parameter.
+They are specified in a separate file that can be provided to Ontop through a dedicated parameter (`--ontop-views` for the [CLI commands](/guide/cli) that support it, `ONTOP_VIEW_FILE` for the [Docker image](https://hub.docker.com/r/ontop/ontop-endpoint)).

 ::: warning Don't use Ontop views in complex source SQL queries The Ontop mapping SQL parser only parses simple forms of SQL queries (without unions, aggregations, limits, order by, etc.).
 Non-parsed queries are treated as black-box views, that is as strings that are injected into the final SQL queries sent to the database.
 If some Ontop views appear in these black-box views, the resulting SQL queries will be rejected by the database because they refer to relations it does not know.